 At the same time, Eva is comfortable putting in place very practical and evidence-based strategies to bring about key shifts in perspectives that might be blocking your quality of life.

 Eva uses a style of therapy that is entwined with humour, creativity, and a spiritually-guided space in which to help people recognise and integrate the feelings, beliefs and behaviours that are holding them back into a healthy, functional aspect of themselves, allowing them to be free to move forward according to their own unique measure of success.

-Eva’s quick tip for calibrating emotions
+Eva’s quick tip on confidence

 Outside the therapy room

 “I have a really dynamic family with my partner and two kids, we’re always up to something whether it be dancing, yoga, playing music together, travelling, and going on outdoor adventures in nature.
 As a visual and scenic artist, I usually have a canvas on the go or am working on sets for film and theatre.
 I play bass guitar in a band and cook a mean bean nachos.”